How to get broadband without a contract

 There are a number of providers that offer broadband without a contract.

-Alternatively, you can get PAYG, monthly mobile broadband deals from companies such as EE and O2.
-You can find 4G home routers and no-contract dongles.
 Speeds can be fast and you’ll eliminate the need for home broadband and line rental.
 However, there are usually download limits and the service can be unreliable.

-Another option is “tethering” where you use your mobile as an Internet hub or mobile hotspot.
+Another option is “tethering”, where you use your mobile as an Internet hub or mobile hotspot.
 However, this can be expensive as it burns through your data allowance.

 Find a new broadband supplier